publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptIII/m__us_usc_t47_s272.md

         (1) __Manufacturing and long distance__

-            The provisions of this section (other than subsection (e) of this section) shall cease to apply with respect to the manufacturing activities or the interLATA telecommunications services of a Bell operating company 3 years after the date such Bell operating company or any Bell operating company affiliate is authorized to provide interLATA telecommunications services under [section 271(d) of this title][/us/usc/t47/s271/d], unless the Commission extends such 3-year period by rule or order.
+            The provisions of this section (other than subsection (e)) shall cease to apply with respect to the manufacturing activities or the interLATA telecommunications services of a Bell operating company 3 years after the date such Bell operating company or any Bell operating company affiliate is authorized to provide interLATA telecommunications services under [section 271(d) of this title][/us/usc/t47/s271/d], unless the Commission extends such 3-year period by rule or order.

         (2) __InterLATA information services__

-            The provisions of this section (other than subsection (e) of this section) shall cease to apply with respect to the interLATA information services of a Bell operating company 4 years after February 8, 1996, unless the Commission extends such 4-year period by rule or order.
+            The provisions of this section (other than subsection (e)) shall cease to apply with respect to the interLATA information services of a Bell operating company 4 years after February 8, 1996, unless the Commission extends such 4-year period by rule or order.

         (3) __Preservation of existing authority__